 9. Business Skills

-Every lawyer, whether working at a firm or solo practitioner, must be aware of the business side of their practice.
+Every lawyer, whether working at a firm or solo practitioner, must have several financial skills and be aware of the business side of their practice.
 Law is a billable service that receives the majority of their income by the hours they can bill.
-If lawyers lack the necessary business skills to bill their clients accordingly, it could lead to significant losses for the firm or personal practice.
+If lawyers lack the necessary business skills to bill their clients accordingly, it could lead to significant losses for the law firm, or personal practice.

 Being able to explain your hourly rates, additional charges, and contracting with clients is critical for a lawyer to continue to practice law.
-However, billing is just one aspect that has to be learned.
-Marketing, networking, and accounting for lawyers are equally important.
+However, billing is just one aspect corporate law that has to be learned.
+Marketing, networking, and accounting for lawyers are equally important skills.